 - Should the global population reach 9.6 billion by 2050, the equivalent of almost three planets could be required to provide the natural resources needed to sustain current lifestyles.

 If the planet’s capacity to support human and other forms of life is increasingly diminished through the degradation of natural ecosystems then this must be of concern to you.
 For that reason you want to care about conscious consumption.

-As a conscious consumer you vote with your money by buying ethical and environmentally sustainable products, avoiding unethical companies and instead buying from companies that meet high standards of verified environmental and social performance and public transparency.
-It also sometimes means not to buy at all because it's not necessary.
+As an eco-conscious consumer you vote with your money by buying ethical and environmentally sustainable products, avoiding unethical companies and instead buying from companies that meet high standards of verified environmental and social performance and public transparency.
+It also sometimes means not to buy at all because it’s not necessary.
 Conscious consumerism is making purchase decisions that have positive social, economic, and environmental impact.

 Certified B Corporations are a fantastic example of companies that balance profit with purpose.
 They use profits and growth as a means to a greater end: to reduce inequality, lower poverty levels, and create a healthier environment, stronger communities, and jobs with purpose.
 To learn how to find them and buy their products click here.